 While these easy eco-friendly product swaps aren't going to change the world overnight, they help us to play a small role in the greater good.

+From catching letdown to healing sore and cracked nipples, the Lactivate range has you covered for eco-friendly products that can be reused many times over to help you manage while breastfeeding.
 The majority of women need breast pads in the early days, weeks and months of breastfeeding.
 It's not uncommon to have to change your pads regularly throughout the day meaning that you go through a lot of pairs fairly quickly.
 Swapping to washable, reusable breast pads can make a huge difference in the waste-stakes, considerably cutting back on your rubbish levels.
 We love these Lactivate Nursing Pads which are made from super absorbent microfibre and bamboo to keep you dry and comfy.
+Likewise, while establishing breastfeeding, it's quite common to experience sore or cracke nipples.
+That's why we highly recommend the Lactivate Silver Nursing Cups which can aid in healing cracked or sore nipples.
+You can read all about it here.

 Featured product: Our best selling Lactivate Reusable Nursing Pads- a more eco friendly option to disposable nursing pads